-Get a head start on the growing season by starting dahlia tubers early in pots.
+Get a head start on the growing season by starting dahlias in pots.
 With these step-by-step planting and growing tips, you will have beautiful blooms all season long!

-Dahlias are the best cutting flowers because they produce lots of flowers from late summer through fall.
+Dahlias are the best cutting flowers because they produce many flowers from late summer through fall.
 To get dahlia blooms earlier, pre-sprout the tubers with my technique.

 How to Start Dahlia Tubers Early

 The process of starting dahlia tubers early in the season is quite simple.
 Fill pots with a bit of organic potting mix, and add the tuber, leaving the necks of the tubers just above the top of the soil.